-The Traverse City restaurant Mission Table on Old Mission Peninsula is led by chef Paul Olson who serves up fresh farm-to-table fare inspired by the changing seasons.
+Mission Table, tucked on Old Mission Peninsula, is led by chef Paul Olson who serves up fresh farm-to-table fare inspired by the changing seasons.
 Paul shares his story and harvest recipes for August’s bounty.

-Find the original story about Mission Table in the August 2015 issue of Traverse, Northern Michigan’s Magazine.
+This story was featured in the August 2015 issue of Traverse, Northern Michigan’s Magazine.

 An intense August sun slips toward the edge of West Grand Traverse Bay, washing over vineyards, orchards and vibrant vegetable plots.
 The warm ochre orbs of Sun-Gold tomatoes are gathered from the vines and loaded into a pick-up beside weather-beaten bushels of sweet corn and spiraled dragon beans.
 The final destination of all this fresh produce is the kitchen door at Mission Table, where Chef Paul Olson and his crew labor to transform the bounty of late summer into an al fresco feast laid out on long tables overlooking the silvery ripple of Bowers Harbor.